FrancescoXX/free-Web3-resources/README.md

 A list of currently active Blockchains projects.
 Sorted Alphabetically.

+- [Aeternity](https://aeternity.com/) Aeternity is an easily accessible blockchain platform for the global public by being powerful, scalable and secure at virtually every level.
 - [Algorand](https://www.algorand.com/) Algorand is a blockchain cryptocurrency protocol based on proof of stake and a Byzantine agreement that aims to be scalable.
 - [Arbitrum](https://offchainlabs.com/) The ideal scaling solution for many Defi apps Arbitrum Rollup can scale any Ethereum contract.
 - [Avalanche](https://www.avax.network/) Avalanche is a decentralized, open-source blockchain with smart contract functionality.